What Causes The Brake System Warning Lights to Turn On?

 Chapter 6: The Role of the Brake Master Cylinder

-The master cylinder is often overlooked, but if it fails:
+The master cylinder is often overlooked, but if it fails:- You lose hydraulic pressure

 - The brake pedal may feel spongy or sink